-Land use and vegetative associations identified throughout the Property were classified using the Florida Land Use, Cover and Forms Classification System (FLUCFCS; Florida Department of Transportation, January 1999) data included in the Suwannee River Water Management District (SRWMD) and St. Johns River Water Management District (SJRWMD) Geographic Information System (GIS) database (Table 3.6-1, Figure 3.6-1).
-Approximately 15% of the northern extent of the Property is located within the SRWMD.
+Land use and vegetative associations identified throughout the Property were classified using the Florida Land Use, Cover and Forms Classification System (FLUCFCS; Florida Department of Transportation [FDOT], January 1999) data included in the Suwannee River Water Management District (SRWMD) and SJRWMD GIS database (Table 3.6-1, Figure 3.6-1).
+Approximately 19% of the northern extent of the Property is located within the SRWMD.
 The 2010-2011 SRWMD land use/land cover (released in 2012) was based on 2010 or 2011 true color aerial photography.
-The 2009 SJRWMD land use/land cover dataset (released in 2011 based on 2009 color infrared aerial photography) was updated to reflect the existing on-site land use cover types and approximate wetland boundaries based on selective groundtruthing and aerial photo- interpretation conducted in December 2011 for approximately 17,000 acres of the Property located east of Newnans Lake.
+The 2009 SJRWMD land use/land cover dataset (released in 2011 based on 2009 color infrared aerial photography) was updated to reflect the existing on-site land use cover types and approximate wetland boundaries based on selective groundtruthing and aerial photo-interpretation conducted in December 2011 for a portion of the Property located east of Newnans Lake.
+Additionally, approximately 2,900 acres southeast of Newnans Lake were reviewed for wetlands considered jurisdictional by the SJRWMD pursuant to Chapter 62-340 of the